Research students from around the globe

 - No separate application is necessary-your application will enable us to consider you for the scholarship.

-The Faculty of Biological Sciences International Scholarships are not available to students who have other University of Leeds scholarships or bursaries or who have secured alternative external sources of funding e.g. government sponsorship.
+The Faculty of Biological Sciences International Scholarships are not available to students who have other University of Leeds scholarships or bursaries (with the exception of the Leeds Alumni Bursary) or who have secured alternative external sources of funding e.g. government sponsorship.
 Only one Faculty of Biological Sciences Scholarship may be awarded per student.
 The Faculty reserves the right not to award scholarships if candidates do not meet the required criteria.

-The University of Leeds is proud to be working in partnership with the British Council’s GREAT Campaign to offer several prestigious new scholarships for Indian students starting their studies at Leeds in September 2014.
+The University of Leeds is proud to be working in partnership with the British Council’s GREAT Scholarship Scheme to offer prestigious scholarships for Indian students starting their studies at Leeds in September 2015.
 The British Council is working with the University of Leeds to offer students from India a fulfilling educational experience in the UK.

 You can apply for the Scholarships if you: